 Grade Level: 4th-7th Type: Physics

-Make a hovercraft that can stay afloat using air power.
+Make a DIY hovercraft that can stay afloat using air power.

 How does a flat surface move differently along another one when there’s air flowing under it?